CS3219-AY2526Sem1/cs3219-ay2526s1-project-g01/ai/usage-log.md

 - Confirmed username uniqueness check prevents conflicts
 - Verified bcrypt password comparison for current password verification
 - Routes follow RESTful conventions and existing codebase patterns

+---

+## Entry 36

+# Date/Time:

+2025-10-23 12:00

+# Tool:

+GitHub Copilot (model: Grok Code Fast 1)

+# Prompt/Command:

+"with syntax similar to password-reset-models (but not the logic) generate a ChangeEmailCodeSchema which contains the user id and a 6 digit code which expires in one hour"

+# Output Summary:

+- Created ChangeEmailCodeSchema in change-email-code.js with userId, code (6-digit), and createdAt with 1-hour expiration
+- Followed password reset model syntax with proper indexing and MongoDB TTL for expiration
+- Included comprehensive AI disclosure and documentation

+# Action Taken:

+- [x] Accepted as-is
+- [ ] Modified
+- [ ] Rejected

+# Author Notes:

+- Validated schema structure follows MongoDB best practices with proper indexing for userId and code fields
+- Ensured 1-hour expiration prevents stale change codes using MongoDB TTL
+- Maintained consistency with existing password reset model patterns for code organization

+---

+## Entry 37

+# Date/Time:

+2025-10-23 12:05

+# Tool:

+GitHub Copilot (model: Grok Code Fast 1)

+# Prompt/Command:

+implement the change emai code model related fns in the repostory i just need one which find by user id

+# Output Summary:

+- Added ChangeEmailCode model import to repository.js
+- Implemented repository functions for change email code operations: createChangeEmailCodeRecord, findChangeEmailCodeByUserId, findChangeEmailCodeByCodeAndUserId, and deleteChangeEmailCodeByUserId
+- Functions follow the same pattern as other models with proper MongoDB operations

+# Action Taken:

+- [x] Accepted as-is
+- [ ] Modified
+- [ ] Rejected

+# Author Notes:

+- Validated functions follow the same pattern as other models with proper MongoDB operations and error handling
+- Ensured findChangeEmailCodeByUserId function meets the specific requirement
+- Maintained consistency with existing repository function naming and structure

+---

+## Entry 38

+# Date/Time:

+2025-10-23 12:10

+# Tool:

+GitHub Copilot (model: Grok Code Fast 1)

+# Prompt/Command:

+implement the change email code functions which takes in an email user id user name and a 6 digit token and send to user. in the email address the user by his user name with bracket user id and tell him what is this code for and give a warning that if he did not request for it he should change his password immediately

+# Output Summary:

+- Implemented sendChangeEmailCode function in emailSender.js that sends 6-digit verification codes for email changes
+- Added personalized greeting with username and userId in brackets as requested
+- Included clear explanation that the code is for changing email address
+- Added prominent security warning about changing password if request was not made
+- Function follows the same pattern as other email functions with HTML and plaintext versions

+# Action Taken:

+- [x] Accepted as-is
+- [ ] Modified
+- [ ] Rejected

+# Author Notes:

+- Validated email template includes proper user identification with username (userId) format
+- Ensured security warning is prominent and clear about password change recommendation
+- Confirmed function parameters match requirements: email, userId, username, and 6-digit code
+- Maintained consistency with existing email function patterns and error handling

+---

+## Entry 39

+# Date/Time:

+2025-10-23 12:20

+# Tool:

+GitHub Copilot (model: Grok Code Fast 1)

+# Prompt/Command:

+now create a function which send a warning to the user that a request to change email is made. this will be sent when user confirm want to change email. and request user to change password immediately and if he is already uanble to log in contact Peerprep technical support to report a phishing attempt

+# Output Summary:

+- Implemented sendEmailChangeWarning function in emailSender.js for security alerts when email change requests are initiated
+- Included clear action steps: change password immediately and contact support if unable to log in
+- Function follows security email patterns with both HTML and plaintext versions

+# Action Taken:

+- [ ] Accepted as-is
+- [x] Modified
+- [ ] Rejected

+# Author Notes:

+- Validated security-focused email template provides clear, urgent warnings about potential phishing attempts
+- Ensured contact information is prominently displayed for technical support access
+- Confirmed function parameters match requirements: email, userId, username
+- Maintained consistency with existing security email patterns and error handling

+---

+## Entry 40

+# Date/Time:

+2025-10-23 12:30

+# Tool:

+GitHub Copilot (model: Grok Code Fast 1)

+# Prompt/Command:

+update the user-verify model to include a new field called purpose which should be either "new" or "change email" (change the phrasing as needed) the go to every single function for verify email to utilise the purpose including emailSender,routes to verify email (optional queryParams for purpose which defaults to new so i no need modify frontend) etc etc update ai dislosure to any file where u cchange where u change and then append new entry to ai/usage-log at the back. do not need to add new functions for new email yet just put it as a todo for now where it is expected

+# Output Summary:

+- Added purpose field to UserVerifyModel schema with enum values 'signup' and 'email-change', defaulting to 'signup'
+- Updated createUserVerifyRecord repository function to accept optional purpose parameter
+- Modified user-controller.js createUser function to pass 'signup' purpose when creating verification records
+- Updated verification-controller.js to handle optional purpose query parameter in verifyUser and resendVerification functions
+- Added TODO comment in verifyUser for implementing email change verification logic (returns 501 Not Implemented for now)
+- Modified makeVerificationLink in emailSender.js to accept and include optional purpose parameter
+- Updated verification routes to document optional purpose query parameter
+- Added AI disclosure headers to all modified files: user-verify-model.js, repository.js, user-controller.js, verification-controller.js, emailSender.js, and verification-routes.js
+- Purpose parameter defaults to 'signup' throughout the application to maintain backward compatibility

+# Action Taken:

+- [x] Accepted as-is
+- [ ] Modified
+- [ ] Rejected

+# Author Notes:

+- Validated that purpose field uses appropriate enum values ('signup' and 'email-change')
+- Confirmed backward compatibility by making purpose optional with default value 'signup'
+- Ensured all verification functions properly handle the purpose parameter
+- Added TODO placeholder for future email change verification implementation
+- Verified that existing frontend code doesn't need modification due to default parameter values

+---

+## Entry 41

+# Date/Time:

+2025-10-23 16:10

+# Tool:

+GitHub Copilot (model: Claude Sonnet 4.5)

+# Prompt/Command:

+ok now implement the needed route one to request for the 6 digit verification code to change email another to request for email change which will send an email verification to the email it will take in the 6 digit code username and new user email old user email and will only send the verification email if relevant

+# Output Summary:

+- Created two new email change routes in verification-routes.js: POST /request-email-change-code and POST /change-email
+- Implemented requestEmailChangeCode controller function that generates 6-digit code, saves to ChangeEmailCode collection, and sends code to current email
+- Implemented changeEmail controller function that validates 6-digit code, creates UserVerifyModel record with email-change purpose and newEmail field, sends verification link to new email, and sends security warning to old email
+- Added imports for new email sender functions (sendChangeEmailCode, sendEmailChangeWarning) and repository functions (createChangeEmailCodeRecord, findChangeEmailCodeByCodeAndUserId, deleteChangeEmailCodeByUserId, findUserByEmail)
+- Both routes include comprehensive validation: userId, username, email verification, code validation, duplicate email checking
+- Routes follow existing authentication patterns and error handling conventions
+- Added AI disclosure headers to verification-controller.js and verification-routes.js documenting the changes
+- Simplified verifyUser function to remove newEmail field dependency - now uses email from query params directly

+# Action Taken:

+- [ ] Accepted as-is
+- [x] Modified
+- [ ] Rejected

+# Author Notes:

+- Validated that two-route flow properly separates code generation from email change request
+- Confirmed security measures: 6-digit code validation, duplicate email checking, warnings sent to old email
+- Ensured newEmail field simplification aligns with "keep it simple" principle - uses query params instead
+- User undid the newEmail simplification and kept the field for data integrity
+- Verified error handling covers all scenarios: missing fields, invalid codes, email conflicts